-The UK Carer's Allowance is an earnings replacement benefit.
-Check how much a carer can claim for taking care of someone who needs caring for.
+UK Carers Allowance is a weekly or monthly earnings replacement benefit.
+Check how much a carer can claim for taking care of someone who is ill or has a disability.

-CARERS ALLOWANCE: The scheme tends to be a key welfare benefit for those who attend to the needs of others.
+CARERS ALLOWANCE: The scheme is one of the key welfare benefits for people who attend to the needs of others.

 The person you are caring for does not need to be a relative.
 Likewise, the carer does not need to live with them either.
 But, if you are caring for more than one person you do not get extra payments.

-This guide explains how to apply for the Carers Allowance online.
-You can use form DS700 to check how much money you get each week.
+This help guide explains how to apply for the Carers Allowance online or by post.
+You can also use form DS700 to check how much money you get each week or each month.

 Note: The extra money can affect certain benefits that you, and the person you care for, may receive.
-If your income goes over the Personal Allowance rates you may need to pay tax on it.
+If your income goes over the Personal Allowance tax rates you may need to pay taxes on it.

-The Carers Allowance weekly rate 2018/19 is currently set at £62.70.
-The money gets paid into a secure bank account.
-But the scheme also allows for several different methods for payment dates:
+The Carers Allowance weekly rate 2018/19 is currently set at £64.60.
+The money gets paid into a secure bank, building society, or credit union account.

 For the claimant to meet the UK Carers Allowance eligibility, all the following must apply: